Configuration Reference

 description: "Browser automation via Playwright"

 MCP entries without an endpoint, or with a malformed endpoint (missing port), are skipped with a warning during policy assembly.
+If no agent-matched components are found, all MCP policy entries are skipped gracefully.

 Containerfile Template Snippets